Detecting long-range dependence for time-varying linear models: Bootstrap Algorithms

-\cref{trend_algorithms} presents the algorithms of KPSS and related tests for the time-varying trend model.
-Meanwhile, \cref{cor:bootstrap_trend} investigates the limiting distributions of bootstrap statistics under null, fixed and the local alternatives. \cref{algorithms} presents the algorithms of R/S, V/S and K/S-type tests for the time-varying coefficient model, and \cref{cor:bootstraps} investigates the limiting distributions of bootstrap statistics in R/S, V/S and K/S-type tests under null, fixed and the local alternatives.
+\cref{trend_algorithms} presents the algorithms of KPSS and related tests for the time-varying trend model without time series covariates. \cref{algorithms} presents the algorithms of R/S, V/S and K/S-type tests for the time-varying coefficient model, and \cref{cor:bootstraps} investigates the limiting distributions of bootstrap statistics in R/S, V/S and K/S-type tests under null, fixed and the local alternatives.